cloakware-ctf/rhme3-writeups/full_compromise/notes.md

 	* I don't see any point to it.
 	* Possible it reveals the key somehow

-I've finished understanding how process_star_4f57() works.
+I've finished understanding how star_4f57() works.
 Description follows:
-	* we're using a serial character device like a analog input.
+	* we're using a serial character device like an analog input.
 	* It will "pulse count", need to be faster than ~0.8ms
 	* Basic idea: if I want to send 0x11223344, then
 		- send "*\n"